donaldnevermore/javascript-exercises/README.md

 # Introduction

-JavaScript exercises and examples from books and other resources that help me a lot
+JavaScript exercises and examples from books and other resources that help me a lot.

-# Install dependencies
+## Install dependencies

-run
+First, make sure you have node installed, then run

 ```
 npm install